fireblade-engine/ecs/README.md

 See the [Fireblade ECS Demo App](https://github.com/fireblade-engine/ecs-demo) to get started.

-## Versioning
+## 🏷️ Versioning

 We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](tags).
+For the versions available, see the [tags on this repository](https://github.com/fireblade-engine/ecs/tags).

 ## ✍️ Authors

 * [Christian Treffs](https://github.com/ctreffs) - *Initial work*
 * [Manuel Weidmann](https://github.com/vyo)

-See also the list of [contributors](https://github.com/fireblade-engine/ecs/blob/master/project/contributors) who participated in this project.
+See also the list of [contributors](https://github.com/fireblade-engine/ecs/contributors) who participated in this project.

 ## 🔏 License